 Debtor(s).
 Debtor(3).
-ION UNDER PENALTY OF FOR(S) WITHOUT AN ATTORNEY The debt tor(s) shall answer the following questions: 1.
-Did you pay or promise to pay someone to [] Yes [] No help in preparing the documents for your bankruptcy filing: 2.
-If yes, please give the following informati on about that person(s): Name: Address: City/State/Zip: Telephone No: 3.
-What amount did you pay or promise to pay Money: Paid: \$ Will 2 Personal Property given to or Services pro- 4. above) (please explain): er for Court costs in connection with the filing of the bankruptcy I declare e under penalty of perjury that the above statements are true.
-Debtor's Signature Joint Debtor's Signature Print Na me Print Name Address Address Penalty 0 containing false information in a federal court proceeding. han \$250,000 or imprisonment for not more than 5 years or
+ION UNDER PENALTY OF FOR(S) WITHOUT AN ATTORNEY The debt or(s) shall answer the following questions: 1.
+Did you pay or promise to pay someone to [] Yes [] No o help in preparing the documents for your bankruptcy filing: 2.
+If yes, please give the following informati ion about that person(s): Name: Address: City/State/Zip: Telephone No: 3.
+What amount did you pay or promise to p Money: Paid: \$ Will Pay: \$ 4. above) (please explain): by by the preparer (instead of, or in addition to, monetary payment er for Court costs in connection with the filing of the bankruptcy I declare e under penalty of perjury that the above Debtor's Signature Joint Debtor's Signature Print Na me Print Name Address Address Penalty 5 containing false information in a federal court proceeding.
+Than \$250,000 or imprisonment for not more than 5 years or